domwoe/datamarket/resources/Week1.md

 9. **The Architecture of Coupon-Based, Semi-off-Line Anonymous Micropayment System for Internet of Things** - describes an anonymous micropayment system for transactions in IoT.
 Uses the idea of hash chains to produce divisible coins.
 10. **The Bitcoin Lightning Network** - describes a solution to Bitcoin's scalability problem by using timelocks on a network of micropayment channels. *Hashed Timelock Contract (HTLC) * - recipient generates random data R, hashes it to produce H and sends H to the sender of funds, together with its bitcoin address.
 Sender routes their payment to the receiver and when an updated transaction is received, the recipient may elect to redeem the transaction by disclosing the random data R (which pulls the funds from the sender). http://www.coindesk.com/could-the-bitcoin-lightning-network-solve-blockchain-scalability/
+11. **When Money Learns to Fly: Towards Sensing as a Service Applications Using Bitcoin** - describes how IoT apps could benefit from Bitcoin technology
+12. **Mobile Phone Sensing as a Service: Business Model and Use Cases** - introduces the idea of mobile sensing as a service.
+Sensed data is offered as a service to the network operator.
+13. **Sensing as a Service: Challenges, Solutions and Future Directions** - describes challenges of developing a SaaS cloud.
+14. **PEIR, the Personal Environmental Impact Report, as a Platform for Participatory Sensing Systems Research** - describes a sensing application that uses location data sampled from everyday mobile phones to calculate personalized estimates of environmental impact and exposure.
+15. **Ear-Phone: An End-to-End Participatory Urban NoiseMapping System** - design, implementation and performance of an end-to-end urban noise mapping system (collects accurate noise pollution readings at a mobile device).
+16. **Sensing Meets Mobile Social Networks: The Design, Implementation and Evaluation of the CenceMe Application** - automatically retrieve and publish sensing presence to social networks.
+17. **Other similar applications: UbiFit Garden, Micro-blogs, Blood glucometer connected to mobile devices, heart-attack self-test systems, etc.**

 ## URLS
 1. **https://en.bitcoin.it/wiki/Transaction** - transactions in Bitcoin are transfers of Bitcoin values that are broadcast to the network and collected into blocks (in the blockchain); a transaction references the previous transaction's outputs and dedicates all input Bitcoin value to new outputs; not encrypted -> possible to browse and view every transaction ever collected into a block.
 General format: